annopol/entity-recognition/README.md

+##### Introduction
+Purpose of this file is to provide a theoretical introduction to the entity recognition and analytical approaches used to perform it.
+File XX.ipynb contains implementation of machine learning approach applied on NLP-based transformations on textual data.

 **Entity recognition**
  (also known as named entity recognition NER), is a fundamental task that involves identifying and classifying named entities within collection of various data sources (e.q. a given text or tabular data) for their deduplication (various data sources) and/or identification (mostly in the text).
 Named entities refer to specific words or phrases that represent real-world objects, such as persons, organizations, locations, dates, quantities, and more.